-Although sport climbing is well entrenched as the most popular form of Blueys climbing, mixed-climbing on gear and bolts has generally been the rule in the Blueies.
+Although sport climbing is well entrenched as the most popular form of Blueys climbing, mixed-climbing on gear and bolts has generally been the rule over the long term.
 Please try to use available natural gear where possible, and do not bolt cracks or potential trad climbs.

 Because of the softness of Blue Mountains sandstone, bolting should only be done by those with a solid knowledge of glue-in equipping.
 A recent fatality serves as a reminder that this is not an area to experiment with bolting.